I-CAN-hack/secoc/README.md

  - A comma.ai panda is needed to communicate over CAN, and the latest panda python library needs to be installed (pip install -r requirements.txt).

 ## Extracting Keys
-Ensure the car is accessory mode, then run the script.
+Ensure the car has ignition on, then run the script.
 Example:

 ```bash
 $ ./extract_keys.py